Ethan Edwards: Powers and abilities

 Ethan Edwards' Skrull physiology allows him to shapeshift into virtually any form that he chooses.
 He also has superhuman strength, healing powers, energy projection, flight and the ability to see every frequency in the light spectrum, allowing him to see Sue Storm when she's invisible.
-He's also invulnerable, allowing him to withstand physical injuries.
+He is also invulnerable, allowing him to withstand physical injuries.
 However, when battling the Thing, he was knocked unconscious.